1. Main points

 • band G – 1 to 20 (least efficient)

-Median energy efficiency score by tenure and property type, England and Wales, up to March 2023
+Median energy efficiency score for new and existing houses and flats/maisonettes, Middle super output areas (MSOAs), England and Wales, up to March 2024

 Embed code

-Median energy efficiency score for new and existing dwellings, by property type and tenure, England and Wales, up to March 2023
+Median energy efficiency score for new and existing dwellings by property type and tenure, England and Wales, up to March 2024

 Embed code